 Today I wanted to share a blog from Nancy Pham of nationalincontinence.com.
 She is a product specialist who often writes about new incontinence products.
 This post may be short but it contains some valuable information regarding prostate cancer screening, risk factors, and symptoms.
 This is a widespread disease and although 1 in 6 men will be diagnosed in his lifetime with prostate cancer, the survival rate is quite high if detected and treated early.

 So take a look, do you know someone who has been diagnosed or is recovering from prostate cancer?
 Do you have a story to share?
 Let us know.

 Prostate cancer affected an estimated 2.8 million men in the United States last year, according to cancer.org.
 It is the most common cancer – after skin cancer – among American men, and approximately 1 in 6 men will be diagnosed with the disease in his lifetime.
 Fortunately, the survival rate is quite high if the cancer is detected and treated early.

-Despite the differences of if and when to get screened, the general consensus is to speak to a doctor about the consequences of prostate cancer screening before going through with the process.
-Each case is unique, and an informed decision should be made only after accessing all risks and benefits.
+Despite the differences of if and when to get screening, the general consensus is to speak to a doctor about the consequences of prostate cancer screening before going through with the process.
+Each case is unique, and you should make an informed decision only after accessing all risks and benefits.

 So who is most at risk for prostate cancer?
 Researchers are still trying to pinpoint the exact causes of the disease, but they have identified several risks factors that may play a role: